G33kLabs/node-tts-speak/README.md

 ### `speak.on('play', fn)`

-When a sound file is played
+When a sound file is played.

 ### `speak.on('pause', fn)`

-When a pause is marked
+When a pause is marked.

 ### `speak.on('stop', fn)`